agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 In-browser interactive documentation offers users a chance to try out and explore projects without taking effort to install them locally.
 Even when users are able to install projects, interactive documentation provides a smoother experience than copying and pasting code snippets into a local REPL, IDE/editor or Notebook.
 It can thus offer benefits for beginners and more experienced programmers alike.

-The [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) project coupled with either the [Pyodide](https://pyodide.org/en/stable/) or the [emscripten-forge](https://emscripten-forge.org/) distributions enables running Python code execution in the browser via [WebAssembly](https://webassembly.org/), such as code snippets in API examples, and/or narrative (long-form) documentation such as notebooks, tutorials, and how-to guides.
+The [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) project enables running Python code in the browser via [WebAssembly](https://webassembly.org/), such as code snippets in API examples, and/or narrative (long-form) documentation such as notebooks, tutorials, and how-to guides.

 This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through these projects.
-It primarily focuses on Sphinx-based, HTML documentation workflows for projects with a Python API; however, brief recommendations are also made for other forms of documentation tooling.
+It primarily focuses on Sphinx-based, HTML documentation workflows for projects with a Python API; however, brief recommendations are also made for other ways of documentation tooling, such as MkDocs and MyST-JS.

+---

+{{< figure >}}

+src = "./NumPy-interactive-example.png"
+alt = "The image shows the NumPy documentation page for the numpy.hsplit function.
+At the top is the NumPy logo and navigation bar with links to User Guide, API reference, and other documentation sections.
+The left sidebar contains a list of related NumPy array manipulation functions.
+The main content focuses on the numpy.hsplit function, which splits an array into multiple sub-arrays horizontally (column-wise).
+The function signature shows numpy.hsplit(ary, indices_or_sections).
+The documentation explains that hsplit is equivalent to split with axis=1, and for 1-D arrays, it splits at axis=0.
+Prominently featured here is a detailed interactive example showing how to use numpy.hsplit in a numpydoc-based Examples secttion.
+There's a blue 'Try it in your browser!' button that allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site.
+The example demonstrates splitting a 4x4 array into two parts and also shows how to use hsplit with specific indices."

+caption = "A screenshot of an interactive example in the NumPy documentation.
+The blue button allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site."

+title = "NumPy interactive example for the `hsplit` function"

+{{< /figure >}}

+---

+{{< figure >}}

+src = "./NumPy-interactive-example-opened.png"
+alt = "This image shows the interactive JupyterLite notebook that has been opened and executed after clicking the 'Try it in your browser!' button from the NumPy hsplit documentation.
+The notebook is running directly within the same documentation page in an iframe, allowing users to experiment with the function without leaving the documentation.
+The JupyterLite UI is visible with standard notebook controls (File, Edit, View, Run, Kernel, Settings, Help) at the top.
+Below that is a warning message in an orange box stating that 'NumPy's interactive examples are experimental and may not always work as expected, with high load times especially on low-resource platforms, and the version of NumPy might not be in sync with the one you are browsing the documentation for.
+The notebook shows three code cells that have been executed, demonstrating how numpy.hsplit works with different parameters.
+The first cell imports NumPy and creates a 4x4 array, the second cell applies hsplit(x, 2) to split the array into two equal parts, and the third cell shows hsplit(x, np.array([3, 6])) to split the array at specific column indices."

+caption = "The interactive JupyterLite notebook that has been opened and executed after clicking the 'Try it in your browser!' button from the NumPy hsplit documentation.
+The notebook is running directly within the same documentation page in an iframe, allowing users to experiment with the function without leaving the documentation." title = "NumPy interactive example, opened"

+{{< /figure >}}

 ### Core Project Endorsement